-We will notify you if your pharmacy leaves the network, and you will have to find a new pharmacy that is in the network.
-To find another network pharmacy in your area, you can use your Pharmacy Directory, get help from Optum Rx, or visit optumrx.com.
+You will receive notification, and you will have to find a new pharmacy that is in the network.
+To find another network pharmacy in your area, visit our website at optumrx.com and click on the "Pharmacy Locator" tool, or call Optum Rx.
+Our contact information is on the front cover of this document.